Should you purchase a tarp or a footprint? It’s a common dilemma faced by campers. But the answer is quite simple –

 - Wind protection.
 Taller or weaker tents may collapse in strong winds.
 You can use a tarp to create a protective barrier.
 It can block the wind and reduce the pressure on the tent wall.

 - Sunshade.
-If you’re camping in a hot environment, you can create a sunshade to protect you or your tent from the hot sun.
+If you’re camping in a hot environment, you can create a sunshade to protect yourself or your tent from the hot sun.

 - Truck cover.
 From family pickup trucks to large, heavy-duty vehicles, you’ll see all kinds and sizes of tarps covering their loads.